-There are four different ways on Cryptohopper to create buy orders; Manual buy, Strategy, TradingView, and Signalers.
+There are four different ways on Cryptohopper to create buy orders: Manual buy, Strategy, TradingView, and Signalers.
 The most important thing to know is that all these options to create buy orders can be used simultaneously.

-Then, some features can be used on top of buying.
+Some additional features can be used on top of buying.
 With Trailing Stop-Buy (TSB), the coin will first have to reach the price you have selected in the Manual Buy section or receive a buy signal from your strategy before the Hopper creates a TSB order.
 The price will be tracked down before it will create a regular buy order when the price starts rising again.
 TSB does not work for signals received by Singalers and will only work for new trades.

 In the buy settings you can configure: